SafelyTyped/ts-coding-standards/STANDARDS.md

 Level | Description
 ------|-------------------------------------
-Key   | Getting these right first time avoids backwards-compatibility breaks, and other issues that cost our end-users significant time.
+Key   | These are the items that define our purpose.
-Major | Getting these right first time avoids significant bugs or expensive rework.
+Major | Getting these right first time avoids significant bugs, expensive rework, and backwards-compatibility breaks.
 Minor | These are consistency / stylistic / philosophical points.

 ## Categories